This post may contain affiliate links. Please see our disclosure policy.

 When you have kids, it can feel like a full-time job just applying sunscreen to their little faces, necks, arms, etc. If your kids are anything like mine, they absolutely hate when I put sunscreen on their faces.

 These sunscreen lotion bars are the perfect solution!
-They are easy to apply and using a bar is hands down the best way to apply sunscreen around the eyes and on the face.
+They are easy to apply and far less messy than a lotion, since the solid bar glides right on.

 COCONUT OIL SUNSCREEN RECIPE

 To make your own sunscreen lotion bar, you will need coconut oil, cocoa butter, beeswax, and non-nano zinc oxide.
-These ingredients will make an SPF lotion bar that will leave your skin moisturized and protected from the sun.
+These ingredients will make an SPF lotion bar that will leave your skin moisturized and help protect it from the sun.

 This recipe uses equal parts of coconut oil, cocoa butter, and beeswax, making it easy to adjust the amount that you need to make.
 I suggest making enough for the season as the bars will last for one year.